Highest Weight Varieties and Narayana Numbers: The Hilbert Series of .

-We first recall the well-known identity of Li Shan-lan, which has numerous proofs, and we present here its first known (but very difficult to find in the literature) proof due to Paul Tur\'an \cite{Turan}. \begin{thm}[Li Shan-lan's Identity] For $n,m\in\N$,
+We first recall the identity of Li Shan-lan, which has numerous proofs, and here we present its first known (but very difficult to find in the literature) proof due to Paul Tur\'an \cite{Turan}. \begin{theo}[Li Shan-lan's Identity] For $n,m\in\N$,